aglabx/masters-course-2024-genome-bioinformatics/homeworks/hw1a.md

          - **Header Format:** Examine and describe the format of the headers.
 Are they consistent across databases?
 Do they provide different types of information?

    - **Analysis:**
      - Reflect on the similarities and differences observed between the genomes from different databases.
-Consider why discrepancies might exist, such as different assembly versions or annotation standards.
+Consider why discrepancies might exist, such as different assembly versions or naming conventions.
      - Discuss how these differences might impact genomic research and analysis.

 #### Deliverables: